polymerchm/led_strip/README.md

 ## Troubleshooting

 For any technical queries, please open an [issue] (https://github.com/espressif/esp-idf/issues) on GitHub.
 We will get back to you soon.

+# Sparkle - a 20-NEOPIXEL LED "Fairy Light"

+## Premise

+This app will program a 20-pixel LED strand to randomly pulse sets of the LEDS with a gaussian intensity profile of a prescribed std-dev at varying start times.

+The "pulses" are all contained within the total "repeat time" by preventing a median from being any closer to the start or end than 3 std_devs.

+Once a pattern is stored, its is lopped over 5-10 times (using the RMT hardware) wWhile a new pattern is being created.
+When the new "image" is ready, it will stop the loop and restart with the new page.

+### Future

+Other patterns triggered by a touch switch